Secure CheckoutPersonal information is secured with SSL technology.

 Free ShippingFree global shipping

 No minimum order.

-- Identifies how social skills influence social competence and peer acceptance
+- Identifies how social skills influence social competence and well being

-- Reviews methods to assess social skills in children and adults
+- Reviews methods to assess and intervene with children and adults

-- Provides social skills intervention programs for children and adults
+- Details evidence-based interventions for children and adults

 1. Defining Social Skills

 Rachel L. Grover, Douglas W. Nangle, Michelle Buffie, and laura A. Andrews